Salomon X Ultra 4 Mid GTX

 Despite an unseasonably dry spell during our trip in the Hoh Rainforest, I had ample opportunities to test out the Salomon X Ultra 4’s waterproofing.
 With creeks running high and deep and wet mud covering long sections of the trail, the Gore-Tex bootie was under a lot of duress but never failed or leaked.
 However, it’s important to note that the low ankle height of the boot means you’ll want to be very confident in the depth of the puddle or creek you’ll be crossing before stepping in, as water can easily pour in over the top.
 But strictly looking at materials, the water-resistant upper and proven Gore-Tex protection performed as expected, which was extremely well.

 Breathability is an inherent tradeoff in selecting a waterproof boot, and despite the relatively thin construction throughout, you can expect the X Ultra 4 to run warm in the summer heat.
 On a positive note, my feet stayed comfortable on our spring backpacking trip, where temperatures ranged from the mid 20s all the way up into the high 50s Fahrenheit.
 And the waterproof membrane did enough to trap heat and offer a touch of warmth (when combined with thick hiking socks) for the cold at nighttime and in the early morning.
-If you do a lot of hiking in hotter conditions, however, it may be worth considering a non-waterproof design like Altra’s aforementioned Lone Peak Hiker 2 (unfortunately, Salomon no longer offers the X Ultra 4, there isn’t a non-waterproof boot model currently planned.
-But running warm comes with the territory, and for those that want a waterproof over-the-ankle design, the X Ultra’s minimalist build translates to decent overall breathability.
+If you do a lot of hiking in hotter conditions, however, it may be worth considering a non-waterproof design like Altra’s aforementioned Lone Peak Hiker 2 (unfortunately, Salomon no longer offers the X Ultra Mid without Gore-Tex, although there is a non-waterproof low-top option).

 Toe and Ankle Protection